iterative/dvc.org/content/docs/user-guide/pipelines/running-pipelines.md

     always_changed: true
 ```

-## Pulling Data
+## Pull Missing Data

+`--pull` will download missing dependencies (and will download the cached
+outputs of previous runs saved in the [run cache]), so you don't need to pull
+all data for your project before running the pipeline. `--allow-missing` will
-You can combine the `--pull` and `--allow-missing` flags to run a pipeline while
+skip stages with no other changes than missing data.
+You can combine the
+`--pull` and `--allow-missing` flags to run a pipeline while only pulling the
-only pulling the data that is actually needed to run the changed stages.
+data that is actually needed to run the changed stages.

 Given the pipeline used in
 [example-get-started-experiments](https://github.com/iterative/example-get-started-experiments):